Panacur Power Pac Equine Dewormer (57 g)This page contains information on Panacur Power Pac Equine Dewormer (57 g) for veterinary use.

 7. Insert nozzle of syringe through the interdental space and deposit the paste on the back of the tongue by depressing the plunger.

-How SuppliedPanacur® (fenbendazole) Paste 10% Equine Dewormer is supplied in 57 gram, 5 per carton, syringes.
+How SuppliedPanacur® (fenbendazole) Paste 10% Equine Dewormer is supplied in 57 g syringes, 5 per carton.

 CONSULT YOUR VETERINARIAN FOR ASSISTANCE IN THE DIAGNOSIS, TREATMENT AND CONTROL OF PARASITISM.